 To bring the non-verbal interaction to an audience, I quote others’ words when I give the painting a title—most often referencing lyrics from musical theater, the music that I particularly am attracted to.
 Taken from their intended context, they are meant to reference the music and plot of their source and, for those who recognizes the reference, plant a song in the viewer’s head while they look at the painting.

-A finished painting is an expression of a felt thought.
+A finished painting is an expression of a felt thought."

-This exhibition is in collaboration with Inman Gallery, Houston, TX
+In collaboration with Inman Gallery, Houston, TX